City Pier A: Fireboat station

 The FDNY used the pier from 1960 to 1992 as a fireboat station.
 Pier A was the headquarters of Marine Fire Company 1, which used the fireboat John D. McKean.
 The pier was also used to commission or re-commission FDNY fireboats, including the John Purroy Mitchel, the Governor Alfred E. Smith, and the John H. Glenn Jr..
-Marine Fire Company 8, which used the Governor Alfred A. Smith, also docked at Pier A until 1970, when Governor Alfred E. Smith was retired and Marine Co.
+Marine Fire Company 8, which used the Governor Alfred A. Smith, also docked at Pier A until 1970, when Marine Co.
 8 was disbanded.
 Most of the decorations on the facade were covered by corrugated iron panels as part of a 1964 renovation.
 FDNY commissioner Edward Thompson said at the time: "Instead of an eyesore, it will be a fond sight for the people passing through the harbor."

 By 1966, the New York City Planning Commission sought to preserve piers A and 1, as they were part of the "New York cultural milieu".
 In 1969, the Battery Park City Authority (BPCA) acquired Pier A as part of its development of the Battery Park City neighborhood, with plans to raze the structure.
 The first phase of the Battery Park City project, which started in 1971, was to comprise 16 acre from Pier A north to Rector Street.
 The nonprofit New York Landmarks Conservancy wanted the pier to be saved, and New York City's ports commissioner Edgar C. Fabber and the FDNY's marine division also supported the pier's preservation.
 Mario Biaggi, a candidate in the 1973 New York City mayoral election, advocated for Pier A to be protected "as a landmark of beauty and historical significance and as a permanent memorial to American soldiers".

 The federal government added Pier A to the National Register of Historic Places (NRHP) in mid-1975.
 The NRHP designation allowed city and state agencies to receive matching funds from the federal government to pay for Pier A's renovation.
 The next year, the New York State Department of Parks, Recreation and Historic Preservation and the United States Department of the Interior each provided $90,000 for renovations to the building's foundation, mechanical and electrical systems, and architectural details.
 By then, Pier A was the oldest pier operating in New York City.
 The New York Times wrote: "The plan to rehabilitate the pier is something of a financial anomaly, owing in significant measure to the city’s money problems."
 The New York City Landmarks Preservation Commission designated Pier A as a New York City landmark on July 12, 1977.
 After winning the 1977 New York City mayoral election, Ed Koch intended to restore structures on New York Harbor, starting with Pier A. Koch announced in 1980 that the city government would open a request for proposals for the redevelopment of Pier A. However, the plans did not proceed for several years.